 - c) We acknowledge the role of intellectual property regimes and the application of TRIPS flexibilities in contributing to innovation and sustainable development.
-We commit to promote and encourage further agreements on technology transfer. - d) We urge operationalizing the Online University for LDCs to promote science, technology, engineering, and mathematics (STEM) education. - e) We will facilitate access to STI funds, through capacity building and knowledge sharing, including ensuring that resources are directed to countries and regions with high needs and impacts.
+We commit to promote and encourage further agreements on technology transfer. - d) We urge operationalizing the Online University for LDCs to promote science, technology, engineering, and mathematics (STEM) education. - d bis) We will support the SIDS Center of Excellence Innovation and Technology Mechanism to provide capacity-building, learning opportunities, exchange experiences and support innovation in SIDS. - e) We will facilitate access to STI funds, through capacity building and knowledge sharing, including ensuring that resources are directed to countries and regions with high needs and impacts.
 We call for the IFIs, international organizations, and development partners to enhance financing and capacity support to STI projects in developing countries, and invite public development banks, in particular, to scale up support for investment in mission-oriented innovation through risk-sharing instruments, public venture capital funds or similar instruments. - f) We will promote equitable access to AI and ensure adequate financing for capacity building for AI adoption, for development of a regulatory ecosystem that promotes safe, secure, and trustworthy AI systems, and for facilitating developing countries' participation in the global AI dialogue, while taking into consideration the previous internationally agreed outcomes.